-Amber picked up another one of the neatly folded towels to wrap her body.
+Amber picked up another one of the neatly folded towels to wrap her body in.
 The white terrycloth looked like it was praying.
 Bent knees.
 Bent spine.
-Bent everything in order to make itself smaller, to fit in smaller spaces.
+Bent everything to make itself smaller, to fit in smaller spaces.
 Her blonde hair slid down her back like ironed tree branches.
-She walked out into her bedroom, greeted by the rough pounding skin and pulsing thump of her husband.
-Sex wasn’t anything with him.
-With anyone really.
+She walked into her bedroom and was embraced by her husband.
+She felt nothing with him – with anyone really.
 She didn’t even mind that Idris was in the next room folding more towels.
 Or that the windows were as naked as she was.
-The only time she really felt sex, it was like crawling inside his body and laying on the various tubes and organs.
+She rarely felt close to him, and when she did it was like crawling inside his body and lying on the various tubes and organs.

-When she reached the kitchen, Idris had already squeezed her orange juice, and she used her freshly painted nails to create whirlwinds for the pulp.
+When she reached the kitchen, Idris had already squeezed her orange juice.
+Amber used her manicured nails to create whirlwinds for the pulp.
 “Why you never drink my orange juice?
 But every morning you ask me to make it?”

 “I think I’m allergic.”

 She spent most days preparing.
 Preparing for galas, dinners, Karen’s recitals.